mynaparrot/plugNmeet-docs/blog/2025-11-01-hosting-large-scale-events.md

 This isn't a complex technical challenge; it's a simple workflow that Plug-N-Meet is perfectly designed for.

-1.  **Start Your Private Studio:** Create a standard Plug-N-Meet session.
+1.  **Start Your Private Studio:** Create a standard **[Plug-N-Meet session](/blog/open-source-webinar-software-platform)**, configured with all the powerful webinar features you need.
 Invite your 5-10 speakers, panelists, and producers.
 Inside this room, you have full, high-quality, interactive collaboration.
 2.  **Go Live to the World:** From the main menu, the moderator selects **Live Broadcasting** and pastes the stream key from their chosen platform (e.g., YouTube).
 With one click, your private session is now being broadcast live to the world.
 3.  **Engage Your Audience:** Share the public YouTube or Facebook link with your 1,000 attendees.
 They get a rock-solid, high-definition viewing experience powered by the world's best streaming infrastructure—for free.
 4.  **Bring the Audience "On Stage":** This is the magic.
 Want to take a question from the audience?